spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 ## Step 3

-The template will take about 10 minutes to deploy so go enjoy a nice cup of coffee or tea while you’re waiting.
+The template will take about 10 minutes to deploy so go enjoy a nice cup of coffee or tea while you're waiting.

 ## Step 4